Introduction:

 Geographic Background:

 I grew up in the small, rural town of Wooster, OH, located about 90 minutes NE of Columbus.
-Wooster’s population is ~90% white and most residents are staunchly Christian and conservative.
-The town is small but wealthy, so growing up in a working-class family often felt alienating, and this deeply informed my political consciousness from a young age.
+Wooster’s population is ~90% white and many residents are staunchly Christian and conservative.
+The town is small but wealthy, so growing up in a working-class family often felt alienating, which deeply informed my political consciousness from a young age.
 My family was non-traditional in more ways than one, and the ostracization I faced in childhood often kept me from seeing these attributes as potential sources of strength rather than weaknesses.
-Moving to Columbus, attending college, and finding community amongst like-minded folks with similar experiences was an enormous social and political milestone for me (and probably the reason why I haven’t left since!).
+Moving to Columbus, attending college, and finding community amongst like-minded folks with similar experiences was an enormous social and political milestone for me (and probably a big reason why I haven’t left since!).

 Educational Background:

-I received my BA in History and Women’s, Gender & Sexuality Studies from the Ohio State University in 2019, and my MA in Women’s, Gender & Sexuality Studies also from the Ohio State University in 2021.
+I received my BA in History and Women’s, Gender & Sexuality Studies in 2019 and MA in Women’s, Gender & Sexuality Studies in 2021, both from The Ohio State University.

 Interest in working with incarcerated populations:

-My initial interest in working with incarcerated populations arose somewhat organically as I navigated various structures of oppression in my personal life and then studied them during my undergraduate and graduate education.
-In the fall of 2018, I took a class with OPEEP Co-Director Dr. Mary Thomas on the juvenile justice system, which really opened my eyes to the historic and current oppressive nature of incarceration in the U.S. I began to see just how deeply carceral logic runs through all facets of our society, and the disproportionate harm this causes to Black and brown, Indigenous, low-income, disabled, and LGBTQ+ communities.
-In the spring of 2019, I had the opportunity to take an OPEEP course titled “Feminist Perspectives of Incarceration in the U.S.,” also taught by Dr. Thomas, which helped me to better understand the ways in which all struggles for liberation are inherently tied together, and how education can be a powerful, revolutionary tool in the fight against injustice.
-Given these interests and experiences, I was absolutely thrilled at the opportunity to become involved with OPEEP again!
+My initial interest in working with incarcerated populations has arisen somewhat organically as I've navigated various structures of oppression in my personal life then sought out theory, resources, and community while in college to help make sense of those experiences.
+In the fall of 2018, I took a class with OPEEP Co-Director Dr. Mary Thomas on the juvenile justice system, which really opened my eyes to the historic and current oppressive nature of incarceration in the U.S. I began to see just how deeply carceral logic runs through all facets of our society, and the disproportionate ways in which it targets Black and brown, Indigenous, low-income, disabled, LGBTQ+, and other marginalized communities.
+In the spring of 2019, I had the opportunity to take one of the first OPEEP courses, titled “Feminist Perspectives of Incarceration in the U.S.” Also taught by Dr. Thomas, this class was by far the most challenging, intellectually stimulating, and transformative experience I had in my undergraduate years at OSU.
+The course content, carceral environment in which we learned, and the contributions of my peers (both campus-based and incarcerated) all made something abundantly clear to me: all struggles for liberation are inherently tied together, and education can be a powerful, revolutionary tool as we fight for freedom from injustice.
+Given these coalescing interests and experiences, I was absolutely thrilled at the opportunity to be involved with OPEEP once again!

 Most looking forward to in this new role:

 I am most looking forward to playing a key role in OPEEP’s expansion as the project evolves and begins to offer more educational opportunities to more students over time.
-I strongly believe that access to quality education is indeed a right, not just a privilege, and I am very eager to get to work collaborating with everyone at OPEEP making that a reality for justice-involved folks in Ohio.
-The OPEEP course I took during college was truly one of the most transformational experiences of my life, and I am very excited to be a part of that journey for many others to come!
+I strongly believe that access to quality education is indeed a right, not just a privilege, and I am very eager to get to work collaborating with everyone at OPEEP making that a reality for justice-impacted folks in Ohio.
+The OPEEP course I took during college was truly one of the most incredible experiences of my life, and I look forward to being a small part of that journey for many others to come!